- DEFCON 5: Lowest state of readiness - this is the normal state of readiness in peacetime. Code name: FADE OUT

-- DEFCON 3: Partial military mobilisation, maximum intelligence-gathering - this is the first truly "shit is about to get real" phase of the levels
+- DEFCON 3: Increase in force readiness above that required for normal readiness.
+Air Force ready to mobilize in 15 minutes - this is the first truly "shit is about to get real" phase of the levels.
+Code Name: ROUND HOUSE

 open/close all folders